-Singapore’s new Overseas Vendor Registration (OVR) system starts on January 1, 2020, and will compel foreign digital companies with customers in the city-state to register, collect, and remit 7% GST rate on their sales there.
+Singapore’s new Overseas Vendor Registration (OVR) system started on January 1, 2020, and compels foreign digital companies with customers in the city-state to register, collect, and remit 7% GST rate on their sales there.

 Singapore’s new system includes a two-tier threshold.
 The OVR system applies to foreign suppliers of digital services whose annual global turnover exceeds SGD$1,000,000 and whose sale of digital services to consumers in Singapore exceeds $100,000.
 The latter threshold is included to minimise the compliance burden on overseas vendors which do not make significant sales to Singapore consumers.

 On this date, 22 months of preparation by the Inland Revenue Authority of Singapore (IRAS) came to an end.
 In first announcing Singapore’s new GST plans back in February 2018 the country’s Ministry of Finance (MOF) declared that “introducing GST on imported services will ensure that, irrespective of whether the service consumed in Singapore is bought from suppliers here or from suppliers abroad, the same GST treatment will apply.”

 This levelling of the playing field is expected to recoup SGD$90 million in extra tax revenue each year for Singapore’s MOF.

 The reasoning for Singapore’s GST rule change mirrors those of many tax jurisdictions worldwide.
 The treatment of foreign-supplied digital services had led to competition issues with domestic suppliers being affected by a market imbalance.
 Domestic suppliers were being taxed while the foreign companies (overseas suppliers) were carrying out business with no taxation applied to their supplies of digital services.